Directory Filtering

 • Shift+double-click forces a new tab

-• Pane mode supports directional splits: auto, right, down, left, up
+• Pane mode supports directional splits: auto, right, down, left, up (see pane direction semantics below)

 • Windows: uses wt commands for Windows Terminal